 Do you want to be a graphic designer?
-If you are a person who has patience and creativity, then you should consider a career in the graphic design industry.
+Suppose you are a person who has patience and creativity.
+In that case, you should consider a career in the graphic design industry.
 In this article, I will tell you about the graphic design salary range and give you 4 tips on how to earn more.

-Graphic design is a field of work that has a growing market.
-The market hasn’t reached its peak.
+Graphic design is a field of work with a growing market, and the market hasn’t reached its peak.
 There are a lot of opportunities for you to jump into the graphic design trade and make a name for yourself.

-The good thing about being a graphic designer is you do not necessarily need a degree, in my opinion, because there are enough resources out there for you to learn on and build your foundation.
+The good thing about being a graphic designer is that you don’t necessarily need a degree because there are enough resources out there for you to learn on and build your foundation.
 But if you want to get a degree, it will help you even more with your design skills.

 Graphic Designer Salary Variations